Table of Contents

 Several important limitations need to be clearly understood:

-- Small, single-center trial.
-The study enrolled 126 women at one center, and the participants were mostly White.
+• Single-center trial.
+Although the enrollment of 126 women exceeds typical device trial sizes, it was conducted at one center, and the participants were mostly White.
 Generalizability to diverse populations is uncertain.

-- Only studied in osteopenia.
+• Only studied in osteopenia and not osteoporosis.
 The device has not been tested in women with osteoporosis.

 Expert Criticism of the Study